The people who protect your plate

 As Food Fraud Liaison Officer Ed works with the National Food Crime Unit to identify illegal activity in the food supply chain.
 His work incorporates everything from working with police on the prevention of illegal deer poaching, right through to helping partners investigate labour exploitation in the illegal gathering of shellfish.

-Ed’s work has also involved the online sale of illegal diet pills known as DNP, which is a highly toxic industrial chemical, mainly used as a pesticide.
+Ed’s work has also involved the online sale of illegal diet pills known as DNP, which is a highly toxic industrial chemical.
 DNP has led to the death of several people in the UK since the start of 2015, with a number of others becoming seriously ill.
 With this case, Ed and his team continue to work hard to raise awareness of the potentially fatal side effects of consuming DNP and try to prevent the sale.

 David Cracknell, Shellfish Official Controls Manager